Asian Americans in arts and entertainment: Anna May Wong

-Anna May Wong was the first Asian American to have become an international acting star.
+Anna May Wong was the first Asian American to become an international acting star.
 She became a fashion icon during the silent film era, beginning with her success in the film The Toll of the Sea (1922), the first color feature to be made in Hollywood.
-During her career she sought roles that portrayed Chinese and Asian Americans in a positive light, but these films never became famous except for a select few such as the film Daughter of Shanghai (1937).
-In 1935, Anna May Wong wanted to be cast in the film adaptation of “The Good Earth” but lost the role to white actress Louise Reiner.
-Due to anti-miscegenation laws, producers did not even consider Wong to play the role even when publicly explaining her desire for the role.
-Furthermore, Wong found out that “[...] she was never considered because the producers wanted a white male actor for the Chinese lead, and anti-miscegenation laws prevented a nonwhite woman to be cast opposite a white man.”
-(Tseng, A., 2018)” Frustrated by being stereotyped and typecast during her career in the United States, she moved to Europe, where she appeared in many plays and films, the most notable of which was the British film Piccadilly (1929).
-She later returned to the United States in an ironic twist, at a time when American studios were searching Europe for fresh new talent, despite the fact that she is an American.
-She returned with promises of leading roles, but these did not come about due to racism in the United States.
-She eventually stopped acting in professional films and turned to stage, cabaret, B movies, and anti-Japanese propaganda films such as Bombs Over Burma (1943) due to her being an advocacy against the Japanese aggression in China.
-She was set to make her comeback with the film Flower Drum Song (1961) but was unable due to failing health.
-Despite a prolific career Wong's only film to have ever been a truly big success was Shanghai Express (1932).
-For her later work in television, please see Television 1950s.
+During her career she sought roles that portrayed Chinese and Asian Americans in a positive light, but these films never became famous except for a select few, such as Daughter of Shanghai (1937).

+In 1935, Wong wanted to be cast in the film adaptation of The Good Earth, but lost the role to white actress Luise Rainer.
+Due to anti-miscegenation laws, producers did not even consider Wong to play the role, even when she publicly explained her desire for the role.
+She found out that "she was never considered because the producers wanted a white male actor for the Chinese lead, and anti-miscegenation laws prevented a nonwhite woman to be cast opposite a white man."

+Frustrated by being stereotyped and typecast during her career in the United States, she moved to Europe, where she appeared in many plays and films, most notably the British film Piccadilly (1929).

+She later returned to the United States in an ironic twist, at a time when American studios were searching Europe for fresh new talent, despite the fact that she was an American.
+She returned with promises of leading roles, but these did not come about.
+She eventually stopped acting in professional films, and turned to stage, cabaret, B movies, and anti-Japanese propaganda films such as Bombs Over Burma (1943) due to her advocacy against the Japanese aggression in China.
+She was set to make her comeback with the film Flower Drum Song (1961), but was unable to, due to failing health.
+Despite a prolific career, Wong's only film to have ever been a truly big success was Shanghai Express (1932).
+For her later work in television, see Television 1950s.

 On February 8, 1960, Wong became the first Asian American actress to receive a star on the Hollywood Walk of Fame.